 Rock Spring Run at Kelly Park

 There are no kayak or canoe rentals inside the park, but campers can launch their own at Camp Joy, but be prepared to portage a few hundred yards from the parking lot.

 But it’s a paddle out and paddle back, unless you have your own shuttle to pick you up downstream or make arrangements at nearby Kings Landing.
 The currents are mild here so a paddle out and back is definitely doable.

 Kings Landing is the only kayak and canoe concession for Rock Springs Run.

 Kings Landing is open 7 days and offers shuttle service from the takeout at Wekiva Island at 3:30 p.m.
-The last boat should leave no later than 11 a.m. for the 4.5-hour paddle, unless you have your own shuttle plan.
+The last boat should leave the landing no later than 11 a.m. for the 4.5-hour paddle, unless you have your own shuttle plan.

 Although the full 8.5 miles takes an estimated 4-4.5 hours, you would be pressing it if you are in a canoe or pause to observe or photograph wildlife.